In the presence of an emergency, there are exceptions to the normal TCPA regulations that surround text messages.

 These exemptions are in place to do just that.

-💡Congressional intent points to a TCPA express consent exemption for calls (and messages) made to communicate information about the Coronavirus and its impact to consumers and employees.
+💡Congressional intent suggests a TCPA express consent exemption for calls (and messages) made to communicate emergency informational notices about the Coronavirus and its impact to consumers and employees.

 💡Messages that are marketing in nature, even if they’re marketing products to help prevent the spread of the virus, still require consent.

-💡If you’re worried your messages may not fall under the emergency exemption, but you still want to share them with your audience, we encourage you to provide ample opportunity for folks to subscribe to your messages.
+💡If you’re worried your messages may not fall under the emergency exemption, but you still want to share them with your audience, we encourage you to provide ample opportunity for folks to subscribe to your messages in a TCPA-compliant way.